Yiğithan Güveli

-Yiğithan Güveli (born 16 May 1998) is a Turkish professional footballer who plays as a centre back for Adanaspor.
+Yiğithan Güveli (born 16 May 1998) is a Turkish professional footballer who plays as a centre back for TFF Second League club Isparta 32 Spor.

 Professional career

 Güveli joined Fenerbahçe at the age of 8, and developed solely in their youth academy.
 Güveli made his professional debut for Fenerbahçe in a 3-1 Süper Lig away victory against Adanaspor on 3 June 2017.